 Please be assured that Novagraaf will be able to continue to act for you during and following the process of exit from the EU.
 We are a Europe-wide firm with offices across Europe as well as in the UK.

 What about patents?

 There will be no change to the current way in which European patents (EPs) can be obtained, maintained or litigated in the UK.
 The Brexit vote does not mean the UK ceases to be a member state of the European Patent Convention (EPC) that established the European Patent (EP) system.
 Even after Brexit, therefore, companies will be able to file an EP application designating the UK.

 There are, however, some implications for supplementary protection certificates (SPCs).
 Please get in touch below if you require further information or support.
-Similarly, news this week that the German Federal Constitutional Court intends to hear the constitutional complaint against the Unified Patent Court legislation this year has again raised the question of when (if at all) the Unitary Patent will come into being, and if so what the UK’s involvement would be (if any).
+Similarly, news last month that the German Federal Constitutional Court intends to hear the constitutional complaint against the Unified Patent Court legislation this year has again raised the question of when (if at all) the Unitary Patent will come into being, and if so what the UK’s involvement would be (if any).
 We continue to monitor progress and will keep you updated when we know more.

 Get the latest guidance from our team of IP specialists by subscribing to our IP newsletter, Perspectives.
 For more tips and advice on auditing, please download our white paper 'Best practices in trademark auditing: A practical guide'.